 To prevent fraud even more effectively, the EU introduced a new regulation, which requires companies to integrate even stricter authentication procedures in their payment processes.
-This regulation on what is known as ‘strong customer authentication’ (SCA) is meant to supplement the PSD2.
+This regulation is known as ‘strong customer authentication’ (SCA) and is meant to supplement the PSD2.

 The most important component of SCA is the two-factor authentication.
 The system uses two of the following security components.